leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux.md

 * By convention, the top-level state is an object or some other key-value collection like a Map, but technically it can be any type.
 Still, you should do your best to keep the state serializable.
 Don't put anything inside it that you can't easily turn into JSON.

+* Store Methods
+  * getState() // Returns the current state tree of your application
+  * dispatch(action)  // Dispatches an action.
+This is the only way to trigger a state change
+  * subscribe(listener)
+  * replaceReducer(nextReducer)

 * Example:

 ```js